-Republika Srpska: TPP Stanari will be put into operation in 2016 – annual generation of 2,000 gigawatt hours is planned18.
-December 2013. / SEE Energy News
+Republika Srpska: TPP Stanari will be put into operation in 2016 – annual generation of 2,000 gigawatt hours is planned, SEE Energy News

 Thermal power plant “Stanari” will be put into commercial operation in the first half of 2016, the first kindling the furnace is expected in late 2015.
 Security of supply of electricity consumers will be significantly improved by putting into operation plant “Stanari”, bearing in mind that readiness for existing power plants in the Republic of Srpska and BiH will be weaker due to age and the expected increase in electricity consumption – said the technical director of TPP “Stanari” Savo Mirkovic.